FNNDSC/ChRIS_ui/README.md

 ## Prerequisites:
 - ChRIS_ultron_backend is running on `http://localhost:8000/api/v1/`
 - ChRIS_ui is running on `http://localhost:3000/`
-- You have Cypress installed using `npm install cypress`
+- You have Cypress installed using `npm install`
 ```
 - To run:
 `$ npm run cypress:open`